cmeeren/FSharp.JsonApi/README.md

 #### Build documents

-You can now build JSON-API documents like so:
+You can now build JSON:API documents like so:

 ```f#
 jsonApiCtx.BuildDocument(article, Article.getBuilder, ctx)